The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Introduction

-When studying the BH images, spherical accretion is an ideal description of the accretion mechanism near astrophysical BHs.
-Due to the strong gravity near BHs, matter in the universe will be captured and form a huge disk-like accretion flow around them.
+In the study of BH images, spherical accretion provides an idealized model for the accretion mechanism near astrophysical BHs.
+Due to the strong gravity near BHs, matter in the universe is captured and forms a huge disk-like accretion flow around them.
 For distant observers, radiation from the accretion disk illuminates the spacetime around the BH, enabling the observation of its shadow.
 Building on Luminet's foundational study of rotating, geometrically thick accretion disks \cite{r53.5}, Gralla et al. conducted the first systematic analysis of the shadow cast by a SC BH surrounded by an optically and geometrically thin accretion disk.
 They specifically demonstrated that such shadows exhibit not only a photon ring but also a lensed ring structure.
 However, due to the insufficient angular resolution of the EHT, these two rings have almost no observational effect under the specific emission profile of the accretion disk \cite{r53}.
 Since then, more and more researchers have started to focus on the influence of thin accretion disks on the observed BH shadows \cite{r54,r55,r56,r57}.